DougTW/documentation/Developer-Guide.md

 ### debug logs and shimv2

-If you are using `containerd` and the Kata `containerd-shimv2` to launch Kata Containers, and wish to enable Kata debug logging, there are two ways this can be enabled via the `containerd` configuration file, detailed below.
+If you are using `containerd` and the Kata Containers `containerd-shimv2` to launch Kata Containers, and wish to enable Kata Containers debug logging, there are two ways this can be enabled via the `containerd` configuration file, detailed below.

-The Kata logs appear in the `containerd` log files, along with logs from `containerd` itself.
+The Kata Containers logs appear in the `containerd` log files, along with logs from `containerd` itself.

 For more information about `containerd` debug, please see the [`containerd` documentation](https://github.com/containerd/containerd/blob/master/docs/getting-started.md).

 #### Enabling full `containerd` debug

 Enabling full `containerd` debug also enables the shimv2 debug.
-Edit the `containerd` configuration file to include the top level debug option such as:
+Edit the `containerd` configuration file to include the top level debug option such
+as:

 ```toml
 [debug]